24% saw a 10 percent increase in sales opportunities

-Most of the new leads you generate should probably go straight into a lead nurturing strategy you’ve created — or will create soon — where you can keep them engaged and progressing with little effort.
+Most of the new leads you generate should probably go straight into a lead nurture campaign you’ve created — or will create soon — where you can keep them engaged and progressing with little effort.

 How digital marketing automation helps nurture leads at scale

 Lead nurturing software is critical to educating and converting your initial lukewarm leads into hot, ready-for-sales prospects at scale.
 According to an Ascend2 survey, 57 percent of marketers say a lead nurturing tool is the most valuable feature of their marketing automation software.
-If you’re using an adaptive marketing platform, like Act-On, you can take advantage of the latest technologies, such as machine learning and artificial intelligence, that can automatically segment, lead score, assign content, and predictively send your emails.
+If you’re using an adaptive marketing platform, like Act-On, you can take advantage of the latest technologies, such as machine learning and artificial intelligence, that can automatically segment, lead score, assign content, and predictively send your emails to nurture your leads.

-What to consider when creating an automated lead nurturing strategy
+What to consider when creating an automated lead nurture campaign

-What we’ve found at Act-On as best practices for creating a lead nurture process can be grouped under three pillars:
+What we’ve found at Act-On as best practices for creating a lead nurture campaign can be grouped under three pillars: